Melissa DeRosa’s rise to top aide and how her appointment made history

 ALBANY, N.Y.
-(NEWS10)—Melissa DeRosa has worked closely with Governor Andrew Cuomo since 2013, and her road to top aide included family influence and major political figures, all culminating in a history-making appointment to a powerful position.
+(NEWS10) — Melissa DeRosa has worked closely with Governor Andrew Cuomo since 2013, and her road to top aide included family influence and major political figures, all culminating in a history-making appointment to a powerful position.
+She recently announced she has resigned from her position.

 Albany-native Melissa DeRosa was exposed to politics at an early age—her father was a lobbyist for the Public Employees Federation and is now a partner at a private lobbying firm.
 She attended the private school, Albany Academy for Girls alongside now Congresswoman Elise Stefanik.
 As an undergrad at Cornell University, DeRosa spent a summer in the office of former Sen. Hillary Clinton.
 She continued her education at Cornell, earning a Master’s in Public Administration.